huan/flash-store/README.md

 ```

 1. You get a sync API at the cost of all your data have to be kept in memory.
-1. The data will be writen back to disk for persistant storage in async.
+1. The data will be async writting back to disk for persistant storage in background.
-1. The performance of `FlashStoreSync` can be expected high because it's in memory.
+1. The performance of `FlashStoreSync` can be expected high because it's all in memory.

 ## DOCUMENT